ballerina-platform/module-ballerinax-redis/redis/Module.md

 ## Prerequisites
 Before using this connector in your Ballerina application, complete the following:
-* Make sure Redis cache is running in the local environment or use Redis cache running on the cloud (for example, [Redis Enterprise Cloud](https://redislabs.com/redis-enterprise-cloud/overview/))
+* Make sure Redis cache is running in the local environment or use Redis cache running on the cloud (for example, [Redis Enterprise Cloud](https://redislabs.com/redis-enterprise-cloud/overview/)).
-* Configure the connector with details related to redis cache like hostname, port number and password
+* Configure the connector with details related to redis cache such as hostname, port number and password.

 ## Quickstart

 To use the Redis connector in your Ballerina application, update the .bal file as follows:

 ### Step 1: Import connector
-First, import the ballerinax/redis module into the Ballerina project.
+Import the `ballerinax/redis` module into the Ballerina project as follows..
 ```ballerina
 import ballerinax/redis;
 ```
 ### Step 2: Create a new connector instance
 To access a Redis datasource, you must first create a `client` object.
 Create a client of the redis client type (i.e. `redis:Client`) and provide the necessary connection parameters.
-This will create a connection/pool of connections to the given Redis database.
+This creates a connection/pool of connections to the given Redis database.
 A method for creating a client with a Redis client can be found below.
 ```ballerina
 redis:ClientEndpointConfiguration redisConfig = {
     host: "localhost",